archethic-foundation/archethic-assets/README.md

 Welcome to the Archethic Assets repository!
 This repository provides you all the relevant assets Archethic uses.

+## Archethic Aelogo

+This folder contains Aelogo's in different dimensions.

-## Archethic Products Assets
+## Archethic Colors

-This folder contains all the assets that will be utilized for development of Archethic Products.
+Similarly, this folder contains all the colors used by Archethic.

+## Archethic Exchanges

+The images of official Archethic exchanges are inside this folder.

-## Archethic Wallet Assets
+## Archethic Exchanges

-Similarly, this folder contains all the assets used in Archethic Wallet.
+This folder contains the fonts used by Archethic.

+## Archethic Exchanges

+The images such as background and uco-split are inside this folder.

-## Archethic Website Assets
+## Archethic Logos

-The assets used in Archethic Website are inside this folder.
+The official logos of Archethic are inside this folder.

 ## The Official Links of Archethic Public Blockchain